 Some regions (the former slave states) are particularly bad at helping smart kids innovate:

 To create more innovation, we don’t need more tax cuts for elites.
 We need to figure out how to create more equality of opportunity.
 Let’s figure out what they are doing right in Utah, Wisconsin, and Massachusetts.
-The original paper is basically trying to figure out why parental income has such a big effect upon the patent income of their children.
+The original paper is basically trying to figure out why parental income has such a big effect upon the ability of their children to get patents.

 The fact that smarter kids don’t produce much more patents than their peers unless they came from rich homes means that rich kids’ success isn’t just caused by rich people have smarter kids.
 Even when poor kids beat out the rich kids at academic achievement and IQ, they still aren’t able to turn their talents into innovation that produces patents.
 (Rich kids are also also tend to get better test scores by some combination getting better nutrition, better schools, and better healthcare, and possibly better genetic luck, but that is not the crucial difference that explains their success.
 The crucial difference is their parent’s money.)